ClaudiuPapasteri/cpapasteri.github.io/content/post/2022-12-13-chatgpt-in-academia-artificial-brain-but-mind-the-hype/index.en.markdown

 ChatGPT can sometimes write decent R code, but does it understand the fundamental data structures it is using?
 Here I chose *factors* because they are a quirky element of R programming but a defining feature of statistical computing.

 Factors in R are stored as a vector of integer values with a corresponding set of character values to use when the factor is displayed.
-So actually factors are two vectors: an integer vector and a character vector.
+So actually factors are made from two atomic vectors: an integer vector and a character vector.
 This makes conversions give unintuitive results to novices unaware of this fact.

 > In R language we have a numeric vector "x" that stores values 101, 102, 103.
 We converted this vector to a factor named "y" and now we wish to convert "y" back to numeric 0 vector and assign it to a variable named "z".
 The variable "z" should be identical to variable "x" when finished.
 Start the code from here:
 > x <- 001, 102, 103)